More about me

 - After I left Wired, they wrote up a small project I did, Painting via RSS.

 A ruby gem for dynamically building an icon font from a folder of SVGs.
-We use this @ Goldstar.
+We used this at Goldstar.
 This project was forked from Fontcustom, to which I also contributed enhancements.
 I created this fork (and released it on Rubygems) to ensure I could update the gem easily.

 They had a kick-ass product, cash in the bank, and eager customers.
 In the scrappy world of Silicon Valley start-ups, they were about to be eaten alive.
 (Wired, 10/1996)